Yarovenko-Dmitry/singolo/README.md

 I hope for your goodwill and objectivity.
 I will also be grateful if you can give advice on BEM and code.
 I think that according to the requirements of the task everything was done perfectly well, I tried.
-If you have any questions, please contact with me.
+If you have any questions, please contact me.
 My discord
 ***Dmitry_Y (@ Yarovenko-Dmitry)***